syllable-hq/uphs-feasibility-study/README.md

 - Initial Commit.
 Report mostly complete, but in need of editing.

 ## Project Goals
-This report draft should be considered an "amateur" report at the current time.
+This report is just a draft at the current time.
 Syllable is a technology and design shop, but we do not have expertise in many of the fields discussed in this report.
-Furthermore, this report is unsponsored and was so far written on unpaid hours.
-We hope to partner with field experts to further develop this report in the future.
+We hope to partner with field experts to further develop this report in order to properly publish it in the future.

-We have many potential goals for this report:
+We have multiple goals for this report:
-- To partner with field experts in order to evolve this report further.
+- To partner with field experts in order to further evolve this report and publish it.
-- To partner with companies interested in building the technology proposed in this report.
+- To partner with companies interested in building underground pumped hydro technology.
+We are currently pursing warm introductions to the following partners.
+    - The Boring Company (Elon Musk and team): Relating to advanced tunnel boring technology.
+    - ConsenSys (Joseph Lubin team): Relating to token-funded non-profit projects.
+    - NY Green Bank.
+Relating to funding and partnerships.
+    - SUNY State University of New York: Relating to funding and partnerships.

 - To raise funds in order to support further work in this area.
     - Support us on [Patreon @syllable_labs](https://www.patreon.com/syllable_labs)
-    - Put us in touch with possible partners, email us at <hello@syllablehq.com>
+    - To put us in touch with possible partners, please email us at <hello@syllablehq.com>

 ## Corrections, Suggestions
-Please send corrections and suggestions to <eric@syllablehq.com>
+Please send corrections and suggestions to <eric@syllablehq.com>.
+Or if you do that git thang, feel free to fork-it-like-its-hot and open a pull request.

 ## Redactions